CodePushGo/website/src/content/docs/docs/live-updates/breaking-changes.md

 Once all users have migrated to version 2.x ( count 3/4 months):

-1. Remove `defaultChannel` from your Capacitor config
+1. Remove `defaultChannel` from your React Native config
 2. Delete the v2 channel:

 ```bash